Carlucci American International School of Lisbon: Sciences

-CAISL is known within the region as a leader in sciences education, with numerous initiatives and partnerships with institutions, like the prestigious Gulbenkian Foundation, Silicon Valley giant Hewlett-Packard, and technology education nonprofit Code.org, to develop innovative methods of teaching science and technology.
+CAISL is known within the region as a leader in sciences education, with numerous initiatives and partnerships with institutions, like the Gulbenkian Foundation, Silicon Valley giant Hewlett-Packard, and technology education nonprofit Code.org, to develop innovative methods of teaching science and technology.

 Since 2005, CAISL and the Gulbenkian Foundation, one of the wealthiest foundations in the world, have partnered together to form the Experiential Learning Methods in Sciences Initiative, a project aimed at researching and developing innovative methods and best practices in science education.
 The initiative, led by a team of Gulbenkian researchers and CAISL professors, has been stated to have had profound effects in the teaching of science education in Portugal.

 CAISL is an affiliate school of Code.org in Portugal in participating in the Hour of Code initiative.

-CAISL has participated annually in the FIRST Lego League National Championship, an international robotics competition, since 2018.
+CAISL has participated annually in the FIRST Lego League National Championship, and in the MAIS Middle School Robomed, international robotics competitions, since 2018.

 Arts

 CAISL is a member of The Association for Music in International Schools (AMIS) and sends a student delegation annually to the AMIS International Music Festival.

+CAISL students also participate annually in the ISTA Theater festival, having hosted the first ISTA Inter-Arts Festival.

 CAISL hosts the annual Sintra Theatre Showcase (Mostra de Teatro das Escolas de Sintra), a showcase of school drama departments from across the Sintra area of the Portuguese Riviera.